Australia Address Format: How to Correctly Address Mail Going to Australia

 You can opt to include the traditional place names in the addresses of your direct mail campaign to acknowledge the traditional custodians of the land.
 Using traditional place names is an opportunity to show that you value the history and heritage of the country.

 To learn more about traditional names, visit AIATSIS or directly go to your area’s Aboriginal and Torres Strait Islander Land Councils or Cultural Centres.
-It is also worth noting that you can include the traditional name in both ‘to’ and ‘from’ addresses of the mailer.
+It is also worth noting that you can include the traditional name in both the ‘to’ and ‘from’ addresses of the mailer.

 Send Automated Postal Mail From Canada To Australia Via PostGrid

 Above we saw how you can correctly write the Australia address format for ensuring the efficient delivery of your mailers.
-But, it is important to remember that Canada Post needs to hand over your mailer to Australia Post first.
+But it is important to remember that Canada Post needs to hand over your mailer to Australia Post first.

 Canada Post has its own standards for sending international mailers.
 Your mailer must include the following details for Canada Post to successfully deliver it.

-• First Line: Name of the addressee
+- First Line: Name of the addressee

-• Second Line: Delivery address (as per Australia Address Format)
+- Second Line: Delivery address (as per Australia Address Format)

-• Third Line: Municipality name, state or province, and postal code
+- Third Line: Municipality name, state or province, and postal code

-• Fourth Line: Country name (In this case, Australia)
+- Fourth Line: Country name (In this case, Australia)

 It can be confusing to keep track of all these details manually, especially for bulk mail.
 PostGrid offers an easy solution to this problem.
-PostGrid lets you automate the entire direct mail process and the system will standardize the address for you.
+PostGrid lets you automate the entire direct mail process, and the system will standardize the address for you.

 Furthermore, PostGrid’s direct mail system has relevant compliances from both Canada Post and Australia Post.
 Hence, you can be sure that the system delivers your mailer accurately and efficiently to their destinations.